TerminalCalamitas/TTS-message/README.md

 Hey Doug, I'm biblioteca that our biblioteca is only biblioteca, can you biblioteca this biblioteca so that it isn't biblioteca?
 # Old english
 Hail, Doug.
 I am sorely afeard that our fellowship is but a shadow, void of true bond.
 Prithee, wouldst thou acknowledge this missive, that it may no longer be so?
+# Bald bibleotecha
+"Hey Doug, you're very bibleotecha and also Hey Doug, I'm bibleotecha that our friendship is only parasocial, can you bibleotecha this message so that it isn't anymore?"